Our wider community

 We are proud of our links with Bath Spa University and are committed to training the next generation of primary school teachers.

 We believe that links between home and school are most important and that children progress best when school and home are working well together.
 We regard parents as essential partners in the life of the School.
+To read the results of the latest School Questionnaire, which was sent out to parents in April 2018, please click here.

 The home/school agreement, which is signed by the Headteacher and parents, sets out the responsibilities of the school, parents and children in the educational process.
 This is a starting point for any discussions between parents and teacher and provides a broad framework within which the home/school relationship can work.